blockfrost/blockfrost.dev/docs/start-building.md

 - HTTP 403 return code is used when the request is not authenticated.
 - HTTP 404 return code is used when the resource doesn't exist.
 - HTTP 418 return code is used when the user has been auto-banned for flooding too much after previously receiving error code 402 or 429.
-- HTTP 425 return code is used when the user has submitted a transaction when the mempool is already full, not accepting new txs straight away.
+- HTTP 425 return code
+  - In Cardano networks, it is used when the user has submitted a transaction when the mempool is already full, not accepting new txs straight away.
+  - In IPFS network, it is used when a user has reached the maximum allowed items queued to be pinned.
 - HTTP 429 return code is used when the user has sent too many requests in a given amount of time and therefore has been rate-limited.
 - HTTP 500 return code is used when our endpoints are having a problem.